AndychenIBM/universal-connectors/logstash-output-guardium/README.md

-Sniffers details configuration is taken in SniffersConfig.json, Connector details configuration is taken from UniversalConnector.json( including how it is identified in guarduim stap lists) Set UDS_ETC environment variable to define location of configuration files
+Sniffers details configuration is taken in SniffersConfig.json, Connector details configuration is taken from UniversalConnector.json( including how it is identified in guarduim stap lists) Set UC_ETC environment variable to define location of configuration files